UbiquityRobotics/learn/need_to_know.md

 1250 or a 1255 sized battery.
 Typical capacity 4-6 AH capacities provides around 4 hours of endurance.
 Used when portability of the robot is at a premium - for example if you are travelling by air with the robot.

 1270 sized battery.
 Typical capacity 7AH - 10AH.
-The preferred and most common choice usually provides 7-8 hours of continuous use with a typical duty cycle.
+The preferred and most common choice.
+Usually provides 7-8 hours of continuous use with a typical duty cycle.
 This size battery makes the robot still light enough to lift.

 12350 size.
 Typical capacity - 35Ah usually much bigger (and heavier) than most applications demand - recommended only for those who must have extraordinary endurance - typicaly 24 hours or more of continuous use.
 This sized battery makes the robot difficult for most users to lift.